Common Web Development Mistakes Toronto Businesses Make That Kill ROI

 Unfortunately, there are a lot of business owners in Toronto who are unaware of how serious cyber security is and currently gamble with the data they have, which is a huge risk.

-With 60% of small businesses who are hit with cyber attacks going out of business within 6 months, it’s only common sense to protect your website from potential back-breaking hacks.
+60% of small businesses who get hit with cyber attacks go out of business within 6 months.

-The last thing you want is to get black listed from search engines, or get infected with malware or ransomware and lose all of your data, which may force you to pay a pretty penny.
+It’s a staggering statistic and it happens often.
+The last thing you want is to get blacklisted from search engines, or get infected with malware or ransomware and lose all of your data, which can get expensive.

 You can even hire your own cyber security specialist.
 All of the above will reduce the chances of getting hacked and help you focus on what you do best.

 Mistake #4: Marketing without a mobile responsive website

 For good reason, the demand for mobile-responsive design skyrocketed during the smartphone and tablet boom.

 Mobile-responsive websites automatically adjust their dimensions to user device screens; displaying an optimized interface for user experience, which improves user navigation and content consumption across all devices.